CGSOG-JumpStarts/info/README.md

 ---

-## 🗺️ The Customer Journey: From Ideation to Implementation
+## 🗺The Customer Journey: From Ideation to Implementation

 Our engagement model follows a phased approach that ensures AI initiatives are strategically aligned, de-risked, and successfully implemented.